abhisheks008/DL-Simplified/Resume Screning Model/Model/README.md

 **CONCLUSION**

-The mostsuccesful model was found to be Stochastic Gradient Descent Classifier for Role classification basedon their resume.
+The most succesful model was found to be Stochastic Gradient Descent Classifier for Role classification based on their resume.

 # Prajwal Uday